frederic-perez/AmE-dictionary/data/dictionary.md

 __acrimony__ _n_ :three: Bitterness or ill feeling. _Syn_ bitterness, rancour, resentment
 __acrophobia__
 __across__ _She is sitting across from you at a coffee shop._
+__act of Congress__ _idiom_ That which is extremely difficult to achieve or requires a large amount of effort or patience to enact.
+Primarily heard in US, South Africa. _Trying to get my doctor on the phone is like an act of Congress!_
 __act on__ _phr v_ To take action as a result of advice, information, etc. _There is little chance the senate will act on the invasion._
 __act up__ _phr v_ To behave badly or strangely.
 __ACT__ A college entrance exam, competitor to the SAT.